microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 Instead, the node is moved out of the document tree, and treated as a new root that stands apart - detached - from the document.
 This keeps the contents of the removed subtree in the forest instead of erasing them.

+## Does This Lead to Unbounded Memory Growth?

+Keeping all detached trees forever would lead to unbounded memory growth in clients, and would run the risk of seriously bloating the document's snapshot size.
+In order to avoid that, we intend to
+(this is not implemented at the time of writing) garbage-collect detached trees.
+How this happens is covered further down, but the key idea is that most of our systems are allowed to ignore the existence of this garbage collection scheme, thereby making those systems' contracts and implementations simpler.

 ## When Are Detached Trees Relevant?

 Detached trees are needed when a removed tree's contents